A diploma mill, also known as a degree mill

 These bogus accrediting agencies

-—also known as accreditation mills—often have prestigious sounding names.
+—also known as accreditation mills—typically have prestigious sounding names.
 They often claim to be “worldwide” or “international” agencies and therefore superior to any single agency operating in the United States.
-Check the Diploma Mill Police list of suspicious schools for scam reports and details on the real accreditation status of any online college.
+Check the Diploma Mill Police's list of suspicious schools for scam reports and details on the real accreditation status of any online college.
 3. Admission criteria consist entirely of possession of a valid Visa or MasterCard.

 Previous academic record, grade point average and test scores are deemed irrelevant.
 Telemarketers and spam emails promise "you cannot be turned down" for a degree.
 4. You are offered a college degree based on a "review" of your work experience and faxed resume.

-Degree mills are in the business of selling paper or fake diplomas and transcripts.
+Degree mills are in the business of selling paper—fake diplomas and transcripts.
 Ergo, they’ll get that piece of paper to you as quickly as possible.
 6. You are promised a degree in exchange for a lump sum—typically $399-$2,000 for an undergraduate degree and up to $3,000 for a graduate degree.